Last updated on July 20th, 2022

 - BlogVault: BlogVault is a WordPress backup plugin that lets you backup and restore your site in a matter of minutes.

 - WP Rocket – This is the best cache plugin that loads your blog faster.

-Start with these plugins, later on, you will understand what plugin you need to boost your blog functionality.
+Start with these must-have WordPress plugins, later on, you will understand what plugin you need to boost your blog functionality.

 15. Upload a Site Logo & Favicon